 - 1. Open the appropriate script. - 2.
 Select the keys you want to copy.
-To select all the keys, click Edit > Select All. - Click Edit > Copy As Font. - Switch to the other application, and paste the characters at the appropriate location. - In some applications, the pasted characters may be shown in the font that is in effect at that location, so they may not look anything like calculator kevs. - If necessary, apply the TI30XProEmuKeys font to the 5. characters.
+To select all the keys, click Edit > Select All. - Click Edit > Copy As Font. - Switch to the other application, and paste the characters at the appropriate location. - In some applications, the pasted characters may be shown in the font that is in effect at that location, so they may not look anything like calculator kevs. - 5.
+If necessary, apply the TI30EmuKeys or TI34EmuKeys font to the characters.